By Jim Keohane, Alex Mazer & Jonathan Weisstub

 - Active management’s tendency to underperform.
 Investment choices often include actively managed funds, meaning funds that attempt to beat the market as a whole through some kind of strategy.
 Although these funds often involve significantly higher costs, they very rarely deliver outperformance over sustained periods of time, especially after taking fees into account.
 While a small minority of actively managed funds do outperform the index, it is very difficult, especially for an individual investor, to identify these funds in advance.

 - The cost of complexity.
 A high degree of choice introduces additional costs.
 It is expensive for traditional providers to support platforms with hundreds of funds and dozens of managers.
-It is expensive to pay brokers to distribute group retirement plans and individualize investment lineups for each employer.
-These costs end up getting passed on to the plan member in the form of higher fees, and these fees take a big bite out of the plan member’s retirement savings.

 The combination of these factors is one of the reasons why we found, in previous research that we worked on together in a collaboration between Common Wealth, the Healthcare of Ontario Pension Plan, and the National Institute on Ageing, that the ability to avoid investment mistakes is one of the five main value drivers in measuring retirement plan cost effectiveness.

 It’s not just that simplicity results in better outcomes for employees.
 We believe it is also what most people — both employees and employers — are looking for.
 People live busy lives.
 Most are not looking to become investment experts.
 They are looking for their retirement plan to help them achieve retirement success in a straightforward and cost-effective way.

 Likewise, employers want workplace retirement plans that are easy to set up, straightforward to manage, and will lead to retirement success for their employees.

 Besides being overly complicated and prone to poor outcomes, the supermarket approach to investment funds is also subject to conflicts of interest.